International Archive of Women in Architecture: Collections

 The IAWA collects the papers of women who practiced at a time when there were few women in the field (i.e., before the 1950s) and to fill serious gaps in the availability of primary research materials for architectural, women's, and social history research.
 As of October 2006 there were over 1200 cuft of materials in the 298 collections in the IAWA, which are housed in Virginia Tech's University Libraries' Special Collections.

 As part of its mission to act as a clearinghouse of information about all women architects, past and present, the IAWA also collects and catalogs books, monographs and other publications written by or about women architects, designers, planners, etc. These publications are accessible through the Virginia Tech library's online catalog, Addison.

 The IAWA began with a collecting focus on the papers of pioneering women in architecture, individuals who practiced at a time when there were few women in the field.
 Today, the IAWA includes materials that document multiple generations of women in architecture, providing vital primary source materials for architectural, women's, and social history research.
-The collections includes material of relevant women architects as L. Jane Hastings, Anna Keichline, Yasmeen Lari, Doina Marilena Ciocănea, Eleanore Pettersen, Sigrid Lorenzen Rupp, Beverly Willis, Diana Balmori, Han Schröder, Mary Colter, Zelma Wilson, Liane Zimbler, Trudy Rosen, Pamela Webb, Berta Rahm, and Olive Chadeayne.
+The collections includes material of relevant women architects as Diana Balmori, Olive Chadeayne, Doina Marilena Ciocănea, Mary Colter, L. Jane Hastings, Anna Keichline, Yasmeen Lari, Sarantsatral Ochirpureviin, Eleanore Pettersen, Berta Rahm, Trudy Rosen, Sigrid Lorenzen Rupp, Han Schröder, Anna Sokolina, Brinda Somaya, Pamela Webb, Beverly Willis, Zelma Wilson, and Liane Zimbler.

 The IAWA also compiles biographical information.
 There is information about more than 650 women representing 48 countries and 42 states/territories in the United States available in the IAWA Biographical Database.

 Some of the IAWA's resources, approximately 1200 images from 28 collections, have been scanned and are available through the VT ImageBase.